-AXIS Re SE operated from its Head Office at Mount Herbert Court, 34 Upper Mount Street, Dublin 2 until January 2023 when the premises were sold.
-In April 2023, the Company moved to office space at 6th Floor, 20 Kildare Street, Dublin 2.
+The Company operates from its Head Office at 20 Kildare Street, Dublin 2.

 The Company has a branch office in Zurich, Switzerland, which trades as "AXIS Re Europe".
 The Company has a Representative office in Brazil.

 The Company is a part of the AXIS Capital Holdings Limited ("AXIS Capital") group.
 AXIS Capital is a Bermuda-based holding company.
-At 31 December 2023, it had common shareholders' equity of USD 4.7 billion, total capital of USD 6.6 billion and total assets of USD 30.2 billion.
+At 31 December 2024, Axis Capital had common shareholders' equity of USD 5.5 billion, total capital of USD 7.4 billion and total assets of USD 32.5 billion.